Leave a Legacy for Unborn Children

 Help to write or update your Will

 Whether you decide to make a special gift to SPUC or not, it's important to make a Will.
 It's your chance to avoid misunderstandings, ensure that your family's needs are met and remember causes that were important to you during your lifetime.
-For an easy-to-follow Will guide which will give you more information about writing or amending your Will, and if you wish, leaving a legacy to SPUC, please contact Carole Adamson on 01772 258 580 or email firstname.lastname@example.org
+You can download an easy-to-follow Will Guide here which will give you more information about writing or amending your Will, and if you wish, leaving a legacy to SPUC.

 How your legacy could help our work

-- £5,000 could pay for an SPUC youth and student conference and help educate the next generation of pro-life campaigners
+- £5,000 could help fund a SPUC youth conference, helping to inspire the next generation of pro-life campaigners.

 - £10,000 could help cover the cost of printing life-saving leaflets which dedicated pro-life volunteers around the country deliver door-to-door.